Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question-32

-You have multiple teams that work on multiple projects in Azure DevOps.
+**You have multiple teams that work on multiple projects in Azure DevOps**.
 You need to plan and manage the consumers and producers for each project.
 The solution must provide an overview of all the projects.
 What should you do?

 * A. Add a Predecessor or Successor link to the feature or user story for the items of each project.
 * B. Add a Parent or Child link to the feature or user story for the items of each project.
 * C. Install the Dependency Tracker extension and create dependencies for each project.
 * D. Create a custom query to show the consumers and producers and add a widget to a dashboard

+---

 Correct Answer: C